 Monitor the CPU, memory, and network on agent machines to ensure that the machines aren't overwhelmed by other workloads, as this can negatively affect performance.
-We expect agent machines to have at least 8 GB of memory and at least four CPUs to be most effective.
+Refer to the agent hardware requirements for suggested memory and CPU figures.

 Your transfer performance is affected by the following variables: